Inzhenerka/docs.getdbt.tech/website/snippets/_dbt-directory-faq.md

 You can move the `dbt_cloud.yml` file into the `.dbt` directory using the `mv` command or by dragging and dropping the file into the `.dbt` directory by opening the Downloads folder using the "Go to Folder" dialog and then using drag-and-drop in the Finder UI.

-To move the file using the terminal, use the `mv` command:
+To move the file using the terminal, use the `mv/move` command.
+This command moves the `dbt_cloud.yml` from the `Downloads` folder to the `.dbt` folder.
+If your `dbt_cloud.yml` file is located elsewhere, adjust the path accordingly.

 #### Mac or Linux
 In your command line, use the `mv` command to move your `dbt_cloud.yml` file into the `.dbt` directory.
 If you've just downloaded the `dbt_cloud.yml` file and it's in your Downloads folder, the command might look something like this: